Archive

 Longest Lambing Journey?

-By Moira Kerr An island crofter clocked up an incredible journey by land and sea on her daily commute to work during the lambing season.
+An island crofter clocked up an incredible journey by land and sea on her daily commute to work during the lambing season.
 Rhoda Munro, a contract shepherdess, travels from her home on Mull, by car, dinghy and RIB boat to the Isle of Gometra twice a day Read More

 Royal Visit to Mull & Iona